-- 4. The indicative coverage of the project concept paper is as follows: project's strategic context, its rationale, scope and justification for NDB support; indicative expenditure and financing plan; subproject selection criteria for PFF, DFFS, and loan without a sovereign guarantee to designated NFIs; the assessments needed for project due-diligence; resource requirement for processing (staff and consultants), and any need for project technical assistance (PTA); processing schedule; initial environmental and social risk categorization; key issues, if any, that require management guidance; implementation arrangements; and the project's initial design and monitoring framework (DMF) based on information available. - 5.
-For a MFF project, the concept paper describes its scope and design-the strategic context of the facility and its relation to the sector road-map and sector policy environment, justification for the use of MFF modality for the project, proposed investment program and financing plan, time-frame, and due-diligence needed for the facility. - 6.
+- 5. For a MFF project, the concept note describes its scope and design-the strategic context of the facility and its relation to the sector road-map and sector policy environment, justification for the use of MFF modality for the project, proposed investment program and financing plan, time-frame, and due-diligence needed for the facility. - 6.
 The DMF links project's activities and milestones with its outputs, outcomes and impact; and indicates the assumptions needed and the risks to be addressed to accomplish the expected outputs, outcomes and impact.
 The DMF provides the basis for monitoring and evaluation by establishing mechanisms and indicators (the baseline, targets and time-frame) to measure and report on (i) project's progress during implementation, and (ii) the extent of accomplishment of its goals after completion.
 For a MFF project, the DMF is prepared for the entire facility and for each MFF tranche release request (TRR).
 The DMF evolves during project processing; and is modified during implementation to reflect any material changes in scope of the project. - 7.
-Project concept papers are peer reviewed internally by sector experts, and, as needed, by NDB's regional office for the concerned country, for issues relating to cofinancing, environment and social framework, procurement, alignment with country strategy and revised.
-The revised concept paper; project's key issues, if any, requiring Management guidance, and the proposed risk category of the project, are submitted to the VP&COO for approval.
-Any subsequent change to the project's risk category is made with the approval of the VP&COO. - 8.
-Projects financed by NDB are classified, at the concept paper stage, by their sector and thematic category, and, as needed, by any other characteristics.
+Project concept notes are reviewed by NDB relevant departments, including NDB's regional office for the concerned country and, as needed, by sector experts, for issues relating to co-financing, environment and social framework, procurement, alignment with country strategy and revised.
+The revised concept note reflecting project's key issues, if any, requiring guidance, and the proposed risk category of the project, are submitted to the VP&COO for approval. - 8.
+Projects financed by NDB are classified, at the concept note stage, by their sector and thematic category, and, as needed, by any other characteristics.
 Project's initial classification is modified appropriately during project appraisal based on additional information.
-The project processing division will be responsible for deciding project classification in consultation with other divisions as needed.

-9. When a project does not have the feasibility study, it may require a PTA to design it and conduct feasibility.
+The project processing department of the Vice-Presidency for Operations will be responsible for deciding project classification in consultation with other departments as needed. - 9.
+When a project does not have the feasibility study, it may require a PTA to design it and conduct feasibility.
 If the PTA is provided by NDB, the project team, in consultation with the member government and the project executing agency, finalizes and comes to an agreement on the PTA scope, consulting inputs, terms of reference, implementation arrangements, and cost-sharing/financing arrangements.
-The PTA document is appended to the project's initial concept paper.
-The project processing division is responsible for implementing and supervising the PTA - in close collaboration and consultation with the project executing agency and the member government - and for the quality of its output.
+The PTA document is appended to the project's initial concept note.
+The project processing department is responsible for implementing and supervising the PTA - in close collaboration and consultation with the project executing agency and the member government - and for the quality of its output.